khrt/Raisin/README.md

 Serialization takes place automatically.
 So, you do not have to call `encode_json` in each `JSON` API implementation.

+The response format (and thus the automatic serialization) is determined in the following order:

+- Use the file extension, if specified.
+If the file is .json, choose the JSON format.
+- Attempt to find an acceptable format from the Accept header.
+- Use the default format, if specified by the `default_format` option.
+- Default to `YAML`.

 Your API can declare to support only one serializator by using ["api\_format" in Raisin](https://metacpan.org/pod/Raisin#api_format).